The best Open-Faced Cheese and Tomato Sandwich ever. The combination of tomato and cheese is always a hit however you layer it.

 Buns – I love thin, dense buns.
 This sandwich is all about the toppings.
 You can also use dense slices of bread.
 Think rye, multigrain, or sourdough, they would all be great options.

 Cheese – Goat cheese is perfect.
 It spreads nicely and tastes delicious.
 I used a flavoured one, but plain would work.
 If you are not a goat cheese fan, honestly any cheese will work.
-Cream cheese, ricotta, any kind of sliced cheese you like.
+You might also like to try this Goat Cheese Log.
+Cream cheese, ricotta, or any kind of sliced cheese you like.
 There is no right or wrong kind of cheese.

 Tomatoes – The freshest, best-tasting tomatoes work best.
 If you cannot find heirloom, beefsteak or Kumato are great options.
 Of course, if you grow your own tomatoes in the garden, those would be perfect.